-This recipe for Shredded Cheesy Potatoes is the perfect side dish for all of your holiday parties and family get togethers!
-Think of them as the perfect mashed potato alternative for Thanksgiving, Christmas or just because!
+This recipe for Easy Cheesy Potatoes is the perfect side dish for all of your holiday parties and family get-togethers!
+Think of them as the perfect mashed potato alternative for Thanksgiving, Christmas or a weeknight side dish!

 This recipe for shredded cheesy potatoes is an old family recipe that my grandmother has made for us every year for Christmas.

-The potatoes are cooked to perfection then shredded by hand and mixed with sour cream, cream of chicken soup and lots of shredded cheese for a side dish that is filly with yumminess!
+The potatoes are cooked to perfection then shredded by hand and mixed with sour cream, cream of chicken soup and lots of shredded cheese for a side dish that is full of yumminess!

 Are Shredded Cheesy Potatoes Difficult to Make?

 I hesitate to even say there's a tricky aspect to this recipe, because it really is super easy, though it may be time-consuming.

 These cheesy potatoes are a bit of a labor of love and trust me, over the years my mom and I have tried to cut corners to make these in a quicker way, but they are never the same.

 The steps are EASY and you don't need to be a 5-star chef make this recipe, but cheesy potatoes are just one of those recipes that takes a little bit longer to be perfect.
 It's kind of like microwaving a baked potato.
 You can do it, but it's just not as good as one baked in the oven.